cladhunter/cladhunter.ai/README.md

 Once deployed, set `VITE_API_BASE_URL` to the Worker URL (including `/make-server-0f597298`) in your Pages project so the React app calls the D1-backed API.

+> **Important:** The frontend no longer falls back to the Supabase edge function.
+If `VITE_API_BASE_URL` is missing in production builds the app will throw an error to avoid writing data to the Supabase KV table.
+During local development it automatically targets `http://127.0.0.1:8787/make-server-0f597298`, which matches `wrangler dev`.

 ---

 ## 📱 Demo